MOONLABIISERB/marl-ecs-course/Midsem/README.md

 ## Files in this Repository

-1. **main_code.py**: This file contains the Q-learning agent's implementation and the environment interaction logic.
+1. **sol.py**: This file contains the Q-learning agent's implementation and the environment interaction logic.
+2. **env.py**: This file contains the TSP environment.
-2. **Figure_1.png**: Visualization of the cumulative rewards over 1000 episodes.
+3. **Figure_1.png**: Visualization of the cumulative rewards over 1000 episodes.
-3. **Figure_2.png**: Visualization of the agent's path over the waypoints at the final episode.
+4. **Figure_2.png**: Visualization of the agent's path over the waypoints at the final episode.
-4. **README.md**: This file provides detailed instructions for running the code and understanding the results.
+5. **README.md**: This file provides detailed instructions for running the code and understanding the results.

 ## Requirements